January 13th through April 17th

 - An F-1 student at an academic institution is considered to be in status during the annual vacation if the student is eligible and intends to register for the next term.

-- A student is entitled to request annual vacation if said student has completed the equivalent of an academic year prior to taking the vacation.
+- A student is only entitled to request annual vacation during the summer term if said student began classes in the fall term.

-- An academic year consists of three 10 week terms.
+- An academic year consists of the fall and spring terms.

 Traveling (Outside of the U.S.)